The launch of this program will begin Fall 2018. Applications for the Fall 2018 class are currently being accepted.

-Our M.S. in Computational Biology and Medicine is designed to give students expertise in the quantitative methods underlying modern biomedical science.
+Our M.S. in Computational Biology is designed to give students expertise in the quantitative methods underlying modern biomedical science.
 Computational methods and mathematical models are necessary to process, analyze, and interpret the vast amounts of biological data generated by high-throughput techniques.
 Computer simulations are required to understand and predict the dynamics of complex biological systems.
 Precision medicine, with therapies for cancer and other diseases, and drug development rely increasingly on quantitative genomics, bioinformatics, and systems biology.

 Upon graduation, students will be prepared to launch professional careers at the forefront of data analytics, bioinformatics, and computer modeling, for example in the pharmaceutical and biotech industries.
 Likewise, for those interested in PhD studies in computational biology, this degree will strengthen their preparation and competitiveness.